 Reset Color swatch: Click this color swatch to reset the material to the color in the texture image file.

 Dimension fields: When you paint a texture on a face, the texture image is tiled to fill the face.
 Type a value in the width or height box to change the size of the texture tile.
 By default, the image’s aspect ratio is maintained.
 So, if you type 2 in the width dimension box, the height box automatically updates to maintain the aspect ratio.
-Click the chain icon to break the chain (sorry, Fleetwood Mac), and you can distort the aspect ratio to your heart’s content (or malcontent, as the case may be).
+Click the chain icon to break the chain (sorry, Fleetwood Mac), and you can distort the aspect ratio.
 If you don’t love the results (and will never love them again), click the horizontal and vertical arrow buttons to revert to the previous width and height settings.

 Opacity slider:Opacity refers to how transparent or opaque your image is.
 Sliding the opacity slider to the right increases the opacity of the texture, where 100 is totally opaque.
 Move the slider left to increase the transparency of the texture, where 0 is fully transparent.
 Alternatively, type a number from 0 to 100 in the Opacity field.